STEM Learning Series

 April 24

-Tracking South African Marine AnimalsTaryn Murray, Instrument Scientist at the South African Institute for Aquatic Biodiversity
+Tracking South African Marine AnimalsTaryn Murray, instrument scientist at the South African Institute for Aquatic Biodiversity

 May 22

-Climate Change & Sevengill Sharks in New ZealandAlice Rogers, Director of the Coastal Ecology Laboratory at the Victoria University of Wellington
+Climate Change & Sevengill Sharks in New ZealandAlice Rogers, director of the Coastal Ecology Laboratory at the Victoria University of Wellington

 June 8